ceph/ceph/doc/radosgw/config.rst

 The Ceph Object Gateway is a client of the Ceph Storage Cluster.
 As a Ceph Storage Cluster client, it requires:

-- A name for the gateway instance
+- A name for the gateway instance.
+We use ``gateway`` in this guide.
-- A storage cluster user name with appropriate permissions and a keyring
+- A storage cluster user name with appropriate permissions in a keyring.
-- Pools to store its data
+- Pools to store its data.
-- A data directory for the gateway instance
+- A data directory for the gateway instance.
-- An instance entry in the Ceph Configuration file
+- An instance entry in the Ceph Configuration file.
-- A configuration file for the web server to interact with FastCGI
+- A configuration file for the web server to interact with FastCGI.

-For this configuration guide, we will use the instance name ``gateway``.

 Create a User and Keyring
 =========================